- Several studies have found that the risk of heart inflammation after mRNA COVID-19 vaccination is real, but it’s fairly mild and extremely rare.

 Experts say the benefits of the vaccines still outweigh the rare risk of myocarditis, especially when compared to the risks of coronavirus infection.

-In an Israeli study published last month, researchers examined the electronic health records of over 2 million people.
+In an Israeli study published in Sept.
+2021, researchers examined the electronic health records of over 2 million people.

 They found an additional 2.7 cases of myocarditis for every 100,000 people vaccinated with an mRNA COVID-19 vaccine.